 \subsection{The Deligne groupoid}

-The Deligne groupoid was introduced in \cite{Del72} to study the topology of finite simplicial arrangements (and prove the $K(\pi,1)$ conjecture for finite reflection groups).
-Our setting is more general than that of Deligne, but the construction can be carried out similarly (although the important properties are only proven in the setting of Deligne).
+The Deligne groupoid was introduced in \cite{Del72} to study the topology of finite simplicial arrangements (and prove the $K(\pi,1)$ conjecture for finite real reflection groups).
+Although our setting is more general than that of Deligne, the construction of the Deligne groupoid can be carried out similarly.
+However, the key features proven by Deligne, namely that the Deligne groupoid is a Garside groupoid equivalent to the fundamental groupoid of the complexified complement, only hold (to our knowledge) in the setting of finite simplicial arrangements.

-To the locally-finite arrangement $(\Cone(J)^\circ,\mathcal{H}_J)$, we associate an oriented graph on the set of vertices $\Cham(J)$.
+To the locally-finite arrangement $(\Cone(J)^\circ,\cH^J)$, we associate an oriented graph on the set of vertices $\Cham(J)$.
 To every pair of adjacent chambers we associate a 2-cycle, i.e.\ given two adjacent chambers $(x,I)$ and $(y,K)$ there is one arrow $(x,I) \to (y,K)$ and another opposite arrow $(y,K) \to (x,I)$.
 We continue to use the notation $\omega_{a,I}$ as above to label these arrows.

-A path in this graph from $(x,I)$ to $(y,K)$ is geodesic if it is a path of minimal length between $(x,I)$ and $(y,K)$.
-Equivalently, a path is geodesic if and only if it crosses every hyperplane $H \in \mathcal{H}_J$ at most once.
+A path in this graph from $(x,I)$ to $(y,K)$ is a \textbf{geodesic} if it is a path of minimal length between $(x,I)$ and $(y,K)$.
+Equivalently, it crosses every hyperplane $H \in \cH^J$ at most once.